phueb/Ludwig/README.md

 Note that if your mounting location is non-standard (e.g. not `/media/research_data`), you can specify the path to where `research_data` is mounted via the `--mnt` flag.

-## Note

-Calling ```ludwig``` while previously submitted jobs are still being executed, will stop all previously submitted jobs associated with the same project name.